awesome-panel/awesome-panel-extensions/README.md

 - Add incremental functionality.
 Test.
 Stage.

 Everytime you need to add incremental functionality, you can find the inspiration by studying the documentation or a similar example.

+### Use Your Extension Across Frameworks

+Wouldn't it be cool if your awesome panel extension could be used in another framework like Streamlit, Bokeh, Voila or Dash?

+This is actually becoming more and more of a possibility.

+The figure below provides an overview of how components currently can be used across frameworks.

+To be determined:

+- How to convert Plotly Dash? [jupyter-plotly-dash](https://pypi.org/project/jupyter-plotly-dash/)?

 ## FAQ